camoo/enkap-edd-gateway/README.md

 2. Search for \"Enkap Payment\".
 3. Install the plugin by pressing the \"Install\" button.
 4. Activate the plugin by pressing the \"Activate\" button.
-5. Open the settings page for Easy Digital Downloads and click the \"Checkout\" tab.
+5. Open the settings page for Easy Digital Downloads and click the \"Payment Gateways\" tab.
-6. Click on the sub tab for \"Enkap Payment\".
+6. Click on the sub tab for \"E-nkap Payment\".
 7. Configure your Enkap Gateway settings.

 #### More details can be found on the [documentation website](https://support.enkap.cm)